Nalon/chainlink-evm/contracts/README.md

 In your project's `foundry.toml`, update the libs array to include the `node_modules` directory.

 ```
-libs = ['lib', "node_modules"]
+libs = ["lib", "node_modules"]
 ```

 #### Hardhat 2:

 Hardhat 2 does not read `remappings.txt` natively as seen in Foundry/Hardhat 3.
-To remap the import paths, you may opt to use a preprocessor that remaps the import paths at compile time.
+To remap import paths, you may use a preprocessor handles this at compile time.
 To see remapping examples in Hardhat 2, review the [Hardhat 2 starter kit](https://github.com/smartcontractkit/hardhat-starter-kit/tree/hardhat2).

 #### Remix: